danielfaust/bt-scale/README.md

 <u>Unknown measurements</u>

 The scale may have measurements stored on it where it does not know to which user they belong, probably because the weight- and fat-threshold in the scale couldn't find a corresponding match.
 These are stored on the scale as unknown measurements.
 If such measurements are found on the scale, they will be downloaded and stored into a `JSON` file, each time they are encountered.
 If you set `DO_DELETE_UNKNOWN` to `True`, then these unknown entries will be deleted from the scale after they have been saved into a file.
-These unknown measurements have limited information stored in them, namely the timestamp, the weight and the inductance.
+These unknown measurements have limited information stored in them, namely the timestamp, the weight and the impedance.
 If you would use a smartphone app to assign these unknown measurements to a given user on the scale, these would probably get computed on the scale to form true measurements, with all the complete information a normal measurement contains.
-This script does not handle these assignments (could be a TODO).
+This script does not handle these assignments.